-Supplier ^a Contact point for enquiries about the PICS ^a Implementation Name(s) and Version(s) ^{a,c} Other information necessary for full identification-e.g., name(s) and version(s) for machines and/or operating systems; System Name(s)) ^b a-Required for all implementations b-May be completed as appropriate in meeting the require ements for the identification. c-The terms Name and Version should be interpreted appropriately to correspond with a supplier's terminology (e.g., Type, Series, Model).
+Supplier ^a Contact point for enquiries about the PICS ^a Implementation Name(s) and Version(s) ^{a,c} Other information necessary for full identification-e.g., name(s) and version(s) for machines and/or operating systems; System Name(s)) ^b a-Required for all implementations b-May be completed as appropriate in meeting the require rements for the identification. c-The terms Name and Version should be interpreted a (e.g., Type, Series, Model). ppropriately to correspond with a supplier's terminology